Southern Districts Rugby Club: History

 Port Hacking began when a group of lifesavers from Cronulla, North Cronulla and Wanda clubs tried to enter a junior league competition but were rejected because they could only muster one team.
 They entered the team instead, in the 1957 Whiddon Cup in the competition with Lance Turbet president, Norm Rees secretary and Allan Carruthers treasurer of what was known as the North Cronulla SLSC Rugby Club.
 They won the Whiddon Cup at their first attempt and the next season won the Burke Cup.

 After success in 2 nd division competitions over the preceding 9 seasons (the only club to win 4 grand finals), Port Hacking joined a Sydney competition expanded to 12 teams with Warringah in 1971 and won five matches in its first season.
 Since then Port Hacking's teething problems were overcome through the efforts of an emerging bunch of players, such as Greg Halpin and Michael Nethery, backed by the experience of Graeme MacDougall, Gary Pearse, John Lambie and John Coolican.
 The location of the club on the southern outskirts of Sydney gave rugby an important foothold in a fast-developing area.

 There were grumbles from members of both clubs when they were amalgamated but these have been forgotten as the new club moved to improve facilities at Forshaw Park.

-In recent years the club has enjoyed some of the benefits of a very successful junior development program.

 In 2011, the Southern Districts Second Grade team won the grand final of the Colin Caird Shield, defeating Eastwood 24 points to 16.

 In 2012, The Southern Districts First Grade team lost by one point in the Shute Shield Grand Final to Sydney University 15 points to 14.

 In 2014, The Southern Districts First Grade team were beaten by Eastwood 33 to 13 at Concord Oval.
 The Southern Districts First Grade side have also finished runners-up in the minor premiership in 2016 and 2017.

 The club currently fields four open Grade teams, three Colts teams and a women's 7's team which compete fiercely in all competitions.